Satwat2000/Neobux_Automation/README.md

 # Neobux_Automation
-A python program made for educationl purpose for better familirity using Selenium.
+A python program made for educationl purpose for better familiarity using Selenium.

 Steps for Pre-Execution setup--
   1.